-This Policy does not apply to third-party websites including those that can be accessed through hyperlinks made available on our website, and we are not responsible for such third-party websites.
-If you consult an external website, such website will have its own policies and we invite you to consult them before submitting any personal information.
+This Policy does not apply to third-party websites including those that can be accessed through hyperlinks made available on our website.
+We are not responsible for such websites.
+If you consult a third-party website, such website will have its own policies and we invite you to consult them before submitting any personal information.

-Broadly speaking, “personal information"” refers to any information about an identifiable individual or that allows an individual to be identified.
-This could be your name, email address or date of birth.
+Broadly speaking, “personal information" refers to any information about an identifiable individual or that allows an individual to be identified.
+It could be your name, email address or date of birth.

 As part of your interactions with us, we may collect some of your personal information, such as the following: